riyadattani/personal-blog/cmd/web/posts/technical-counterpart-to-building-this-blog-from-scratch.md

 ### Future features

-- An RSS feed to enable users to subscribe to the site.
+- An RSS feed to enable users to subscribe to the site
-- Dark mode.
+- Dark mode
+- Readable URLs

 ### To refactor